Payday and Other Small Dollar Loans

 Among the hottest consumer finance topics in recent years is the proliferation of online lenders offering fintech cash advances, including the subset of those lenders who offer earned wage advances (EWA).
 These are very short-term loans of small dollar amounts that users can access through a smartphone app.
 Lenders that offer these products strenuously attempt to avoid being regulated like...

-Earned wage advances (EWA) are small, short-term loans that are typically repaid on the consumers’ next payday.
-Research by CRL and others has demonstrated using these fintech cash advances leaves many consumers worse off - paying high fees for small loans, increasing their risk of overdraft, and having to reborrow paycheck after paycheck.
-Regulators should enforce credit laws to increase...
+Payday loan apps offer small, short-term loans that are typically repaid on the consumers’ next payday.
+These products are sometimes called Earned Wage Advance, Early Wage Access, or EWA but few merit this name.
+Research by CRL and others has demonstrated using these apps leave many consumers worse off - paying high fees for small loans, increasing their risk of...